flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 There are multiple ways to embed frameworks into a Xcode project—use the method that is best for your project.

-You should now be able to build the project using `⌘B`.
+You should now be able to build the project in Xcode using `⌘B`.

 {{site.alert.tip}}
 To embed the Debug version of the Flutter frameworks in your Debug build configuration